 Making Applying Easier - All About the Standard Application Online

 Do you want to apply to several schools, but don't want to spend days filling out the applications?
 There is an easier way!
-Learn all about using the SAO in this informative webinar!
+Click here to learn all about using the SAO.

 - Applications usually contain a student information form, which includes basic information: your age, current school, information about your family, and your interests.
 You and your parents will complete the form and submit it with the school's application fee.